SENG3150/web-app/README.md

 To compile the application for deployment run the following command in the terminal:

 	gulp deployment

+## Testing
+The application includes [Karma](https://karma-runner.github.io/1.0/index.html), [Jasmine](https://jasmine.github.io/) and a gulp task which will run tests in Chrome, Firefox, Safari and Internet Explorer to ensure that the application works in all popular modern browsers.

+To test the application run the following command in the terminal, and keep the terminal open and running while you develop the web-app:

+	gulp test

+This is automatically run when you use either of the following commands:

+	gulp
+	gulp development

 ## Logging In
 You can use the following credentials to login successfully.